Tulika15b/Mobile-Assignment/README.md

 # Mobile-Assignment
 Windows Phone 8 Location Updater(The App is also compatible with Windows Phone 8.1 devices)

-<b>Code Compilation Instructions :</b>
+Code Compilation Instructions :
-<b>Prerequisites</b> : 1.
+Prerequisites : 1.
 Windows 8 System
                 2. Visual Studio 2012 or above with Windows 8.0 SDK

 For Compiling the code After you download the project as a zip file, unzip it and open the solution file .sln present in the folder.

-<b>For Building a .xap file and running the App on a device or an emulator :</b>
-1. Open the project in Visual Studio 2012(or above), by double clicking the .sln file
-2. In the toolbar select either the device plugged in(Windows Phone 8/8.1) or the emulators present.
-3. Click on deploy solution in Build toolbar.
-4. Also, the .xap file can be deployed to the device using the Application "Windows Phone Application Deployment 8.0".

-<b>ABOUT THE APP</b> :
+ABOUT THE APP :

-The App primarily fetches the phone current location, by making use of <b>GeoLocator API</b> of Windows Phone 8, and displays the location coordinates onto the screen.
+The App primarily fetches the phone current location, by making use of GeoLocator API of Windows Phone 8, and displays the location coordinates onto the screen.
 For first time, App Activation : The coordinates are printed on the screen and also are sent to a server in the form of POST call using HttpWebRequest.
-If the user presses the start button on phone or the App goes into the Background, App`s <b>"RunningInBackground"</b> event gets fired which makes the Http Call again.
+If the user presses the start button on phone or the App goes into the Background, App`s "RunningInBackground" event gets fired which makes the Http Call again.
 Also while in the App, the user has an option to submit the phone`s location using a SUBMIT Button.

-<b>ABOUT THE CODE :</b>
+ABOUT THE CODE :

 The code has been designed keeping in mind the MVVM design pattern for Windows Phone 8.